bbiacora/Biosync/README.md

 **COUPLING**
 - `SelectedPatientWindow` displays the medical information of a selected patient to the GUI.
 Initially, it was associated to both `Patients` and `Patient`, but it did not make sense for it be associated to `Patients` since it only handles a single patient's information.
-There was too much coupling in these three classes so, I removed the method that dealt with extracting a single patient fom a collection of patients in `SelectedPatientWindow`.
+There was high coupling between these three classes, so I removed the method that dealt with extracting a single patient fom a collection of patients in `SelectedPatientWindow`.
 Instead of passing it in with a full collection of patients, I refactored it so that `ViewPatientsPanel` (the class where  `SelectedPatientWindow` is called) first extracts the selected patient, and then passes that single patient to `SelectedPatientWindow`.